uboot/CarND-LaneLines-P1/writeup.md

 ### Reflection

-My pipeline consists of 5 steps.
+My pipeline consists of the following 5 steps:

 #### Color selection